JefTek/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/New-MgUser.md

             - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[SharedWith <IMicrosoftGraphPlannerUserIds>]`: plannerUserIds
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Owner <String>]`: ID of the Group that owns the plan.
 A valid group must exist before this field can be set.
-After it is set, this property can’t be updated.
+After it is set, this property can't be updated.
         - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Collection of tasks in the plan.
 Read-only.
 Nullable.
         - `[Title <String>]`: Required.
 Title of the plan.
     - `[PreferredDataLocation <String>]`: The preferred data location for the group.
 For more information, see  OneDrive Online Multi-Geo.
 Returned by default.